matterpreter/penteensy/README.md

 https://matterpreter.com/penteesy/

 To-Do:
-- [ ] Clean up code formatting
+- [ ] Test lower delay times
 - [ ] Find a better way of setting the variable for the Python shell
+- [X] Clean up code formatting
-- [ ] Provide the option to have the target download files
+- [X] Provide the option to have the target download files (not fully tested)
+- [X] Add LED activity indictor in case we can't see the screen